Practice Exercise: Miscellaneous Text Utilities

 Task 2: Counting Words and Characters with wc

-command to count the number of words, lines, and characters in theword_count.txt
+- Use the wccommand to count the number of words, lines, and characters in theword_count.txtfile.

 [intern@intern-a1t-inf-lnx1 ~]$ echo "This is a sample text file." > word_count.txt [intern@intern-a1t-inf-lnx1 ~]$ echo "It contains multiple lines." >> word_count.txt [intern@intern-a1t-inf-lnx1 ~]$ echo "Counting words and characters." >> word_count.txt [intern@intern-a1t-inf-lnx1 ~]$ wc word_count.txt 3 14 87 word_count.txt [intern@intern-a1t-inf-lnx1 ~]$ wc -l word_count.txt 3 word_count.txt